Louis-Takow/API-testing-with-POSTMAN/README.md

 # Project Name - Postman Collection Setup Guide

-This guide will walk you through the steps required to clone this repository, import the JSON file into Postman, and run the collection smoothly.
+This guide will walk you through the steps required to clone this repository, import the JSON file into Postman, and run the collection smoothly using **Postman Collection Runner** and **Newman** (CLI tool).

 ---